 It is expected students will communicate with their CYM during the rotation.
-Students are expected to respond to any and all emails within 24-48 hours.
+Students are expected to respond to all U of A CVM emails within 24-48 hours.
 Not responding or responding later than 48 hours is considered unprofessional and may impact the student's successful completion of the rotation.

-Please review the line of communication below to determine who to reach out to for assistance.
+Please follow the line of communication listed in order below to determine who to reach out to for assistance.
+Students should begin by working with their clinical site support and work through the order as needed.